pnsaevik/ladim_plugins/README.md

 it may also be necessary to specify somewhat unrealistic particle parameters to demonstrate certain features.

-The test is ran using the command `pytest -Wignore --pyargs ladim_ibm`.
+The test is ran using the command `pytest -Wignore --pyargs ladim_plugins`.
 The test succeeds if ladim is able to run the example, and the output matches the contents of `out.nc`.